-To successfully implement the Machine Learning solution, ClearScale decided to create three layers of data processing for the student information; access to the student information, cleansing the data, and then running the analysis.
+To successfully implement the Machine Learning solution, ClearScale decided to create three layers of data processing: access to student information, cleansing the data, and then running the analysis.

 AWS Machine Learning Diagram

-Using the predictive model, institutions would be able to take potential students’ information and have the system compare and predict their potential of success in the University or College.
+Using the predictive model, institutions would be able to take potential students’ information and have the system compare and predict their potential of success in a university or college.

 Since 2011, ClearScale has demonstrated an aptitude to take a client’s most complex and challenging requirements and deliver solutions that are scalable and forward-thinking.
 ClearScale can take ideas from concept to solution rapidly and deliver successfully working closely with our client partners.